imperialwool/altamino-apps/README.md

 The main server (will be) stopped on February 1, but you have the sources.
 You can build everything yourself.

 Alas, the source code of the app is lost, so you can decompile the app yourself via JADX and apktool.
+Apple users, good luck...

 [Source code of server,](https://github.com/imperialwool/altamino)